 # (empty)

-Then in Search Console → Links → Internal links, the new URL’s link count should rise within a crawl cycle.
+Then in Search Console, open the Links report from the left sidebar and check Internal links.
+The new URL’s link count should rise within a crawl cycle.

 Case 3: Sitemap still lists the old URL